Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 18

 Which effect may be seen when adrenergic drugs are administered with monoamine oxidase inhibitors (MAOIs)?

-A. Increased risk of hypertensive crisis
+A. Increased effects of adrenergic drugs

 B. Reduced therapeutic effects